Dedekind domain: Fractional ideals and the class group

 which is however generally neither injective nor surjective.
 This is an affine analogue of the distinction between Cartier divisors and Weil divisors on a singular algebraic variety.

-A remarkable theorem of L. Claborn (Claborn 1966) asserts that for any abelian group G whatsoever, there exists a Dedekind domain R whose ideal class group is isomorphic to G. Later, C.R.
-Leedham-Green showed that such an R may be constructed as the integral closure of a PID in a quadratic field extension (Leedham-Green 1972).
-In 1976, M. Rosen showed how to realize any countable abelian group as the class group of a Dedekind domain that is a subring of the rational function field of an elliptic curve, and conjectured that such an "elliptic" construction should be possible for a general abelian group (Rosen 1976).
+A theorem of L. Claborn asserts that for any abelian group G whatsoever, there exists a Dedekind domain R whose ideal class group is isomorphic to G. Later, C.R.
+Leedham-Green showed that such an R may be constructed as the integral closure of a PID in a quadratic field extension.
+In 1976, M. Rosen showed how to realize any countable abelian group as the class group of a Dedekind domain that is a subring of the rational function field of an elliptic curve, and conjectured that such an "elliptic" construction should be possible for a general abelian group.
 Rosen's conjecture was proven in 2008 by P.L.
-Clark (Clark 2009).
+Clark.

-In contrast, one of the basic theorems in algebraic number theory asserts that the class group of the ring of integers of a number field is finite; its cardinality is called the class number and it is an important and rather mysterious invariant, notwithstanding the hard work of many leading mathematicians from Gauss to the present day.
+In contrast, one of the basic theorems in algebraic number theory asserts that the class group of the ring of integers of a number field is finite.
+Its cardinality is called the class number.